Remote management: An in-depth guide on leading a remote team

 “If you need version control, definitely take this time to get an operational SVN.
 Otherwise use the cloud.
 G-Suite works fine for a lot of companies, and it’s what we use.
 Then you can communicate with those files open either through Google Hangouts (integrated through G-Suite), Zoom, or some other software that allows for screen sharing and annotation.”

-Tip #2: Implement a daily check-in system
+Tip #12: Implement a daily check-in system

 “I’d highly recommend remote managers implement a daily check-in system with the individuals.
 Have the person send you an email detailing what he or she is working on for that day and how they are going to allocate their time.
-That way, you can easily step-in and provide suggestions or tell them to move on to a new task to ensure they don’t spin their wheels and waste time.
+That way, you can easily step in and provide suggestions or tell them to move on to a new task to ensure they don’t spin their wheels and waste time.
 At the end of the day, managers need to be proactive rather than reactive when dealing with remote employees to make sure they continue moving forward in an efficient manner.”

-Clair Kim, the president of Clairly Creative International who has consulted for over 250+ organizations regarding their operations, suggests thinking about streamlining various processes of remote work from the get-go:
+The principal business consultant at Clairly Creative International, Clair Kim, who has helped over 250+ organizations improve their operations, suggests thinking about streamlining various processes of remote work from the get-go:

 “From “communication guidelines on the team messenger”, project management process, frequent review periods of knowledge management documents, automated check-in’s and turnaround standards, we make sure that how we communicate and how we manage each task is completely streamlined.
 That takes most of the issues away!”

-“Try to carry over old routines — same meeting times, same deadline structure, etc — to reduce the effects of this problem.”
+“Try to carry over old routines — same meeting times, same deadline structure, etc. — to reduce the effects of this problem.”

-Tip #1: Make the effort to socialize online as a team
+Tip #16: Socialize online as a team

 “Try to have calls regularly with your colleagues and discuss things apart from work, to increase team bonding.
 We regularly do team lunches, and sessions where we share screens, and welcome others into our work stations, and daily life.
 These are generally jovial moments, and they help break the ice and build a good team culture.”